 MIPA will ship your print newspaper or newsmagazine (three issues) to an out-of-state judge who will evaluate it against the standards provided by the MIPA Spartan critique booklet.
 Participating media outlets receive a Bronze, Silver, Gold or Spartan Award — MIPA’s highest honor — based on how well they meet MIPA’s student media standards.
-Winners of the Spartan Award will be recognized at MIPA Awards Celebration, typically held in April.
+Winners of the Spartan Award will be recognized at MIPA’s awards ceremony, typically held in April.

-The critique booklet with judge’s comments will be emailed to you in a PDF format after the awards event.
+The judge’s critique will be emailed to you after the awards event.
 Newspapers or newsmagazines are only returned if annotated.
 Contact the MIPA office if you have any questions.
 Please read the entry materials for other requirements.

 - Postmark Deadline: Feb.
 17, 2023

 - Late Deadline: March 17, 2023*

 - *Add $40 late fee.
-If you are submitting under the late deadline, you likely will not receive results before MIPA’s awards announcement and we cannot guarantee you will receive a completed critique by the end of the school year.
+If you are submitting under the late deadline, you may not receive results before MIPA’s awards announcement and we cannot guarantee you will receive a completed critique by the end of the school year.
 Entries postmarked after the late deadline are not eligible for award rankings.

 - Preview the entry form – You must complete the online entry form using the button above, but here’s a Word copy of the questions we ask

 - MIPA Seal of Distinction form – Learn more about the seal